evnik/XcodeRN/Xcode12Beta4.md

     **Workaround**: Deselect “Show only content from workspace” to discover objects of all types.

 *   Xcode may crash when opening a debug gauge.
 (64181692)

+*   On Apple silicon, debugging a tvOS app on a simulated device fails with an error “Could not attach to pid”.
+(65375566)

+    **Workaround**: Run the app on an Apple TV, or in a simulated tvOS device on an Intel Mac.
+Alternatively, edit the Run scheme and deselect “Debug executable”.

 ### Instruments